ms5991/BeerXMLSharp/README.md

 1. `IBeerXMLEntity Deserialize(string filePath)`: deserializes an IBeerXMLEntity from the given file.
 2. `IBeerXMLEntity Deserialize(Stream stream)`: deserializes an IBeerXMLEntity from the given `Stream`.

+### BeerXML Exceptions

+#### `BeerXMLInvalidObjectException`

+This exception is thrown when attempting to serialize an `IBeerXMLEntity` for which any of the `IsValid()` methods would return `false`.

+#### `BeerXMLUnknownTypeTagException`

+This exception is thrown during deserialization if the input XML contains an unknown tag that cannot be parsed into an `IRecord` or `IRecordSet` supported by BeerXML.

+## Future

+Future support for BeerXML extensions (defined in the spec), BeerXML V2+ if they are ever finalized, and BeerJSON if it is more widely adopted.